techcorridorio/jobs.techcorridor.io/feature.md

 ---
 layout: default
-title: Feature a Position
+title: Feature a Position or Organization
-permalink: /featured_positions/new
+permalink: /featured/new
 ---

-## Feature a Position
+## Feature a Position or Organization

-Thank you for your interest in featuring a position on this site!
+Thank you for your interest in featuring your position or organization on this site!
 For more information, please <a class="mailto" data-email="am9ic0B0ZWNoY29ycmlkb3IuaW8=">send us an email</a>.

 <script>
   (function () {